 Okay, sorry for the little delay on Friday.
 This little wolf of mine wasn’t quite finished.
-I just had to add a few little details before letting my 4-year-old, Connor, jump inside and test out his tormenting skills on my
+I just had to add a few little details before letting my 4-year-old, Connor, jump inside and test out his tormenting skills on my Little Red Riding Hood.

-And then I got to thinking, this same concept and costume shape could be used for other animals like a bear, dog, cat, lion, tiger, etc. The structure would be the same……..the face would just need to be adjusted a bit.
+I got to thinking, this same wolf concept and costume shape could be used for other animals like a bear, dog, cat, lion, tiger, etc. The structure would be the same……..the face would just need to be adjusted a bit.
 So, if you are trying to figure out something similar, hopefully today’s post will help you out a little bit.

 Because this little wolf is ready to share now.
 In all his rascally little glory.